getsentry/sentry-docs/src/collections/_documentation/clients/go/context.md

 })
 ```

-This data can be either passed directly to `Capture*` calls or configured globally using functions listed below, if it should be applied to all future events.
+This data can be either passed directly to `Capture*` calls or configured globally using functions listed below, if you decide to apply it to all future events.

 {:.config-key}
 ### `SetHttpContext`

-Provides information about an HTTP call that was processed when error happened.
+Provides information about an HTTP call that the Sentry SDK processes when the error happens.

 ```go
 h := &raven.Http{